fabiospampinato/unstated-with-containers/README.md

-# Unstated - withContainers
+# Unstated With Containers

-Higher-Order Component for providing [unstated](https://github.com/jamiebuilds/unstated) containers to a component.
+Higher-Order Component for subscribing to containers.

-Simplifies your components, removing the need to constantly use unstate's `Subscribe` component.
+Simplifies your components, removing the need to constantly use the `Subscribe` component.

-It can also be used as a class decorator.

 ## Install